-A beautifully restored Grade II* listed Elizabethan mansion house occupying a commanding hillside position within extensive grounds extending in total to about 7 acres, located some 22 miles of Chester and 10 miles of Wrexham.
-A newly refurbished and highly appointed six bedroom house briefly comprising of entrance hall, living room, study, kitchen, ancillary rooms, three first floor en-suite bedrooms, three second floor bedrooms and a games / cinema room incorporating staff accommodation with kitchen.
-Set in extensive grounds extending to about 7 acres and comprising of a walled garden, extensive lawned garden with lake.
+A beautifully restored Grade II* Listed Elizabethan mansion house occupying a commanding hillside position within extensive grounds extending in total to about 7 acres, located some 22 miles of Chester and 10 miles of Wrexham.
+Newly restored and refurbished to an exceptional standard over three floors it affords: entrance hall with cloakroom, large central hall, drawing room, study, luxury Clive Christian kitchen and family room, rear hall and utility room, first floor main and inner landings, three en-suite bedrooms, three second floor bedrooms and a games/cinema room incorporating staff accommodation with kitchen.
+Set in grounds extending to about 7 acres with extensive gardens with lake.

 Bodidris Hall is a fine late Elizabethan manor house built by the Lloyds of Bodidris, an important gentry family who rose to prominence under the Tudors.
 The old stable block and Bodidris Cottage situated to the south west originally formed an impressive hall house and dated 1581 was built at the same time as Bodidris itself, possibly by Evan Lloyd who became Sheriff of Denbigh in 1583.
 Although in close proximity, it is thought that the two houses functioned independently, with separate gentry households (perhaps different generations of the Lloyd family) in each.

 Alternatively the main house may have been built as guest accommodation for the Earl of Leicester, who fought with Evan